List of Chicago Fire characters: Wallace Boden

 In Season 8, after the death of Otis, Boden is reluctant to bring Blake Gallo into his firehouse due to his daredevil antics but is convinced by Casey and Severide to give him a chance.
 He soon learns of Gallo's tragic history of losing his family in a fire and it is implied that Boden was the one who saved him as a child.
 Throughout Season 8, as a way to cope after Otis and seeing her potential as a leader, Boden takes Stella under his wing, giving her opportunities to prove herself.
 However, in doing so, Stella exhausts herself trying and causes an accident.
 Afterwards, Boden apologizes for turning her into his project, but she thanks him for the opportunity to so, strengthening their relationship.

 In Season 9, after seeing Stella use her ingenuity to save Severide and a civilian, he offers her the chance to take the Lieutenant's exam.
-During this time, a deputy fire Commissioner offers him a potential promotion to Deputy District Chief, which he gets in Season 10.
+During this time, Deputy Fire Commissioner offers him a potential promotion to Deputy District Chief, which he gets in Season 10.
 Despite the challenges of his new role he remains confident that the family at firehouse 51 will stay together, no matter what.

+At the end of Season 12, after realizing the department could fall into the wrong hands with a new Deputy Fire Commissioner soon to be appointed, he applies for the position and is promoted to the Deputy Fire Commissioner of the Chicago Fire Department.
+As of Season 13, Boden is no longer listed as one of the main characters and is listed as a recurring guest character.